jamesgeorge007/github-activity-readme/README.md

 - Add the comment `<!--START_SECTION:activity-->` (entry point) within `README.md`.
 You can find an example [here](https://github.com/jamesgeorge007/jamesgeorge007/blob/master/README.md).

-- Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` scope and store it as a [secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) from the repo settings.
+- Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` scope and store it as a [secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with the name **GH_PAT** in the repo settings.

 - It's the time to create a workflow file.